SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 tags:
 ---

-## The simplest way to play sounds with a MIDI keyboard controller connected to a Widows PC
+## The simplest way to play sounds with a MIDI keyboard controller connected to a Windows PC

 [Update 2010/10/30] Added using Musecore music notation program.
 See below.